Quick Method of Accounting for GST/HST

 Supply means the provision of property or a service in any way, including sale, transfer, barter, exchange, licence, rental, lease, gift, or disposition.

-Zero-rated supplies are supplies of property and services that are taxable at a rate of 0%.
-This means there is no GST/HST charged on these supplies, but GST/HST registrants may be eligible to claim input tax credits (ITCs) for the GST/HST paid or payable on property and services acquired, imported, or brought into a participating province for consumption, use or supply in the course of their commercial activities.
+Zero-rated supplies are supplies of property and services that are taxable at the rate of 0%.
+This means there is no GST/HST charged on these supplies, but GST/HST registrants may be eligible to claim input tax credits (ITCs) for the GST/HST paid or payable on property and services acquired to provide these supplies.

 The quick method of accounting